 This fort is admirably planned in the form of a pentagon or figure of five sides.
 Its walls rise from the solid rock, and are seven feet thick, of blue lime stone, beautifully wrought.
-Its roof is arched and covered with gypsum, and sodded with grass.
-It is five feet thick and perfectly bomb-proof.
-From this roof, on which two Paixan guns are to be placed, is a magnificent view of Buffalo, Lake Erie, the Canada shore, and the river Niagara to the very Falls.
-This Fort occupies a most commanding position and is capable of sheltering eight hundred men, for whose comfort a pure spring of water swells up in its midst from the solid rock.
+Its roof is arched and covered with gypsum, and sodded with It is five feet thick and perfectly bombgrass. proof.
+From this roof, on which two Paixan guns are to be placed, is a magnificent view of Buffalo, Lake Erie, the Canada shore, and the river Niagara This Fort occupies a most comto the very Falls. manding position and is capable of sheltering eight hundred men, for whose comfort a pure spring of water swells up in its midst from the solid rock.